-Three years ago when the Matthews Japan Fund launched, I was certainly bullish on the prospects for Japanese companies.
+Three years ago when the Matthews Japan Fund launched, we were certainly bullish on the prospects for Japanese companies.
 The degree to which the market has risen since then has surprised on the upside.
 Since inception, the Fund delivered an annual performance of 11.98% versus 7.71% from the MSCI Japan Index through 30 April 2018.
 Allocation to small cap companies, as well as an overweight to Industrials, Health Care and Financials contributed to the outperformance of the Fund.

 The last three years have proven a favorable environment in which to invest.
 A combination of structural reforms, a stable political environment and consistently easy monetary policy has revitalized the country's economy since 2012.
 Thanks to the changes in corporate governance requirements, Japan has become a more attractive investment destination.

 During that time, we have also seen investor attitudes to Japan change and move away from value investing and a focus on large exporters.
 We believe Japan is home to many companies that take advantage of growth opportunities in both domestic and global markets where businesses and consumer have new product and service needs.
 These can be found across the market capitalization spectrum.